 Are they finalized yet?

-Two publishers have endorsed the arrival of GDPR Consent Framework: Axel Springer and Schibsted.
-Furthermore, Axel Springer advises publishers to employ the framework or else, vendors like Google will gain more control over the process.
+Two publishers have publicly endorsed the arrival of GDPR Consent Framework: Axel Springer and Schibsted.
+Furthermore, Axel Springer advises publishers to employ the framework to prevent Google from gaining more dominance.